 And each one comes with its audience, best practices, and use cases.

 So make sure whatever tool you go with, that it can help you create a chatbot on as many social media platforms as needed.
+You can also create voice-enabled chatbots to make it even more convenient for your customers.

 You may find that you will need several chatbot plugins for different platforms, and that’s something you need to take into consideration.